 9. DIY Sports Team Flags

 Create flags for their favorite sports teams using fabric scraps and sticks.
-This craft is perfect for those big game days when you want to show a little extra spirit!
+This craft is perfect for those big game days when you want to show a little extra spirit.
+If you are looking for more seasonal projects, check out our fun Mother’s Day crafts for preschoolers.

 10. DIY Foam Fingers

 Let’s create some mini foam fingers using construction paper—perfect for cheering on their favorite team.
-My kiddos loved decorating theirs with all sorts of colors and stickers!
+My kiddos loved decorating theirs with all sorts of colors and stickers.
+These crafts make excellent sports gift ideas for parents’ night.

 11. Handprint Baseball Cards